DylanThomasShine/acoustra_manager/README.md

 - The user can delete their profile.
 - Create a merchandising page.
 - Sign up for a newsletter option.
+- Adding a search by category rather than just tasks or keywords.

 <span id="technologies"></span>